LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     * Most Loopers will not have an App on their page until using the GitHub build method
     * The name of an app must be unique across the entire App Store worldwide
         * You will need a unique name for your Loop App
+* Actions: a custom application for the GitHub Actions platform that performs a complex but frequently repeated task
+    * With Loop 3, actions to Add Identifiers, Create Certificates and Build Loop are provided to enable users to build the Loop app from a browser on any computer

 ## Configure to use GitHub Build Actions